Izaak Walton (1593-1683), The Compleat Angler

 A Research Center For Horse and Field Sports

-The National Sporting Library & Museum, located in beautiful, historic Middleburg, Virginia, is dedicated to preserving, sharing and promoting the literature, art and culture of equestrian, angling and field sports.
-Founded in 1954, the institution has over 24,000-books dating from the 16th-21st centuries.
+The National Sporting Library & Museum, located in beautiful, historic Middleburg, Virginia, is dedicated to preserving, promoting and sharing the literature, art and culture of equestrian, angling and field sports.
+Founded in 1954, the institution has over 26,000-books dating from the 16th-21st centuries.
 The John H. Daniels Fellowship program supports the research of visiting scholars.
-The Museum, a newly renovated and expanded historic building on the Library campus, houses exhibits of American and European fine animal and sporting art.
+The Museum, a newly renovated and expanded historic building on the Library campus, houses exhibits of American and European animal and sporting fine art.
 Information is shared through exhibitions, lectures, seminars, publications and special events.
 The NSLM is open to researchers and the general public.

 The NSLM is closed on federal holidays.